 Corporate travel has a been a market in need of some desperate transformation.
-Pana, a CU Boulder spinoff company, hopes to facilitate this change with a $10 million Series A round led by Silicon Valley VC firm Bessemer Venture Partners, with participation from Techstars, Matchstick Ventures and MergeLane Fund.
+Pana, a CU Boulder-originated startup company, hopes to facilitate this change with a $10 million Series A funding round led by Silicon Valley VC firm Bessemer Venture Partners, with participation from Techstars, Matchstick Ventures and MergeLane Fund.

 “Pana will be a catalyst of corporate travel’s transformation, so finally, this entrenched industry will be accessible, cost-effective, and streamlined for the traveler and the business,” said Kristina Shen, Partner at Bessemer in a blog post on Pana’s website.
 “The best news yet is that the opportunity is bigger than ever before and Pana has the customer fanfare, trajectory, and team to advance the industry.”

 Finding a Solution for Recruiters

 Pana identified on-site interviews as the most important corporate traveler experience to tackle first, after recruiters repeatedly cited long email chains and clunky travel software as issues that affect a candidate’s first impression of a company.

 The booking and scheduling processes for flights, hotels and more are coordinated through Pana’s chat-based online and mobile platform, designed to act as a travel concierge.
 Pana’s support team of real travel agents, paired with its smart technology, are also available 24/7 via chat, email and text message in the event that travel mishaps occur.

 “Global enterprise businesses and high-growth companies like Logitech, Quora, Shopify and over 100 others use Pana to save recruiters time and deliver a world-class candidate experience,” wrote CEO and co-founder Devon Tivona (CompSci’14 - in photo, right).